jakobharder/anno1800-jakobs-mods/mods/addon-upgradable/README.md

 ### Stone Pavement

 - Also function as street.
-- Adds Shift+V variations with this ground to some of the City Lights Pack ornaments.
+- Adds Shift+V variations with this ground to various City Decoration and City Lights Pack ornaments.

 ## Products